andersonlucasp/andersonlucasp/README.md

 I am a Fullstack Developer, I work in the area since 2020 and I have a degree in Analysis and Systems Development.

-Gosto de jogar :joysticks:, ler :books:, tocar violão :guitar:, e cantar :microphone:
+I like to play video games 🎮, read  :books:, play guitar :guitar:, and sing :microphone:

 ---